KraftyKai/emacs-config/README.md

 ## Notes
 * I tend to use 2 space indent, even for python (in absolute defiance of pep8!).
 If using 2 space indents for python the included `.pylintrc` file should be included in the home directory.
 If you're a total conformist then do not include `.pylintrc` and also edit `.emacs` to suit your indentive conformity needs.
 * You need to edit the `.emacs` file to be updated with your home location in order for `ecb` to work properly.
 Additionally you may need to find the location of `ecb.el` if you notice that ecb is not working.
 (This is roughly in code line 17)
+* You will want to copy the included `.emacs`, `.pylintrc` and `.zshrc` into your home directory, or add the contents of the ones included here into your already existing version thereof.

 ## What's Included
 * Flycheck for python (and other file) linting